 - Other Tools.
 Some Oregon counties have had spousal and child support award data collected from family court trials during periods of time, which can provide examples of what the court considered fair with other families in similar divorce circumstances.
 You can also find examples of “spousal support calculators” online, although their accuracy is questionable due to the geography (different states have different alimony amounts) and because of the number factors considered for spousal support in Oregon.
 Financial Planners and CDFAs (Certified Divorce Financial Analysts) can also help you figure out how much different spousal support options could impact each spouse’s longer-term financial wealth and stability.

-Can Our Spousal Support be Modified in the Future?
+Can I Modify Spousal Support in the Future?

 In Oregon, either spouse (or attorney representing them) can file a motion asking the court to modify or end spousal support at any time in the future.
 However, Oregon courts will only grant this modification if there has been a substantial change in the financial circumstances of either or both spouses.